cloudnative-pg/cloudnative-pg/docs/src/tablespaces.md

 Volumes).
 Each tablespace defined in the cluster is housed in its own persistent volume.
-CloudNativePG takes care of generating the PVCs, mounting the required volumes in the instance Pods, and ensuring replicas are ready to support tablespaces before activating them in the primary.
+CloudNativePG takes care of generating the PVCs, mounting the required volumes in the instance Pods in normalized locations, and ensuring replicas are ready to support tablespaces before activating them in the primary.

 Using declarative tablespaces is easy.
 You can find a full example in [`cluster-example-with-tablespaces.yaml`](samples/cluster-example-with-tablespaces.yaml).